sst/sst/www/docs/constructs/api.md

 _Type_ : `{ [key: string]: FunctionDefinition | ApiRouteProps }`

 The routes for this API.
-Takes an associative array, with the key being the route as a string and the value is either the [`FunctionDefinition`](function.md#functiondefinition).
+Takes an associative array, with the key being the route as a string and the value is either a [`FunctionDefinition`](function.md#functiondefinition).

 ```js
 {